 Sec.
-4156P Business Days and Hours Pawnshops shall transact business at a minimum of five (5) days a week, for a minimum of six (6) hours a day, both to be selected by them.
-They may, at their discretion, remain open beyond the above requirement for as long as they deem it necessary.
-The business hours and business days shall be posted conspicuously at all times at the door of the pawnshop.
+4156P Business Days and Hours Pawnshops, including their branches, shall transact business at a minimum of five (5) days a week, for a minimum of six (6) hours a day, both to be selected by them.
+They may, at their discretion, remain open beyond the aforesaid requirement as they deem it necessary.